apigee/api-platform-samples/twitter-translate/README.md

 ## To Deploy

+Sign up for [Microsoft Translator API](http://www.microsofttranslator.com/dev/) access, and replace the `clientId` and `clientSecret` in `apiproxy/resources/jsc/timeline-translate` with your application credentials.

 Read the instructions in setup/README.md, or try this command from this directory:

     ../setup/deploy.py -u $USER:$PASS -o $ORG -e test -n twitter-translate -d .